ben5049/sja1105/README.md

 ![fixed-length-table-structure](Images/fixed-length-table-structure.png)

-- *Variable Length Tables:* These tables (such as the VLAN Lookup table) contain a variable number of entries, and it doesn't make sense to store them in an array (since everything after the table would need to be moved to add a new entry).
+- **[CURRENTLY BROKEN]** *Variable Length Tables:* These tables (such as the VLAN Lookup table) contain a variable number of entries, and it doesn't make sense to store them in an array (since everything after the table would need to be moved to add a new entry).
 Instead these tables are stored in dynamically allocated memory, which is allocated and freed through the relevant callback functions.
 There can be up to 22,007x 32-bit words of dynamic entries (including headers and CRCs) so if a byte pool is used it is recommended to size it accordingly to the maximum expected use (E.g. not all 4096 VLAN entries are likely to be used).

 ![variable-length-table-structure](Images/variable-length-table-structure.png)